 Mediator vs. moderator

 A mediator is an impartial person who helps reconcile a dispute between two or more parties.
 A moderator is someone who presides over a discussion.
-Some dictionaries list the words as variants of each other in a few senses, but the words are best kept separate for clarity’s sake.
+Some dictionaries list the words as variants of each other in a few senses, but the words are generally confined to their separate uses in edited writing.

 Both have corresponding verbsmediate and moderate.
 To mediate is to help resolve a dispute, and to moderate is to guide a discussion.